learning-software-engineering/learning-software-engineering.github.io/Topics/Software_Engineering/logging_to_mysql.md

 This approach demonstrates practical logging usage within an application, providing insights into operational status and issues.

+## Example Use Case for Both Tables

+Consider an application where user actions are logged for security and auditing purposes.
+In this scenario, the `logs` table captures the events, and the `users` table provides context about who triggered those events.
+For example, if an unauthorized access attempt is made, the `logs` table would record the event's specifics, while the `users` table could help identify or rule out which user(s) were involved.

 ## Conclusion

 Implementing a logging process into MySQL allows developers to effectively monitor and debug their applications.